 Your body recovers from the day when you sleep.
 There are a lot of studies that prove that sleep is good for your heart, your libido, and your skin, to name a few.
 Think about the beauty sleep.
 But also your immune system benefits from enough sleep.
 You know you always sleep more when you’re sick?
 That’s your body recovering too.

-What can you do to sleep better?
+What can you do to boost sleep and sleep better?

 We all want to be healthy, happy, and more productive, am I right?
 So it’s important to have a good night’s sleep.
 How can we achieve that?